cuiter/cashplot/README.md

 that your data stays private.

 At the moment, CashPlot only supports ING Bank exported transaction files.
-If you use a bank that's unsupported, please let me know (see the Feedback section down below).
+If you use a bank that's unsupported, please let me know.
 I'd like to add support for as many banks as possible.

 ## How to use